IT DOESN’T SEEM ALL THAT LONG AGO WHEN I WAS FRESH OUT OF COMMERCIAL PHOTOGRAPHY SCHOOL.

 If I had closed myself in a box and never peered into the outside world of talent, I don’t believe I would be the same photographer I am now.

-I turn to Instagram daily to discover new talent and allow others to inspire me so I can always grow in my creativity and skills.
+I turn to Pinterest daily to discover new talent and allow others to inspire me so I can always grow in my creativity and skills.

-Blog posts and online tutorials are great in and of itself, but group forums are an AMAZING resource to utilize when you are itching to learn something new.
+Blog posts and online tutorials are great in and of itself, but group forums are an AMAZING resource to utilize when you want to become a better photographer.

 This is why I LOVE Facebook groups!